-+#PLA2223, Civil Practice and Procedure II 3 hrs., 3 crs.
++#PLA2223, Civil Practice and Procedure II

 Prerequisite: PLA1203.

 In depth study of Florida rules of civil procedure.
 Florida Appellate rules, and Florida rules of summary procedure with emphasis on application to assist lawyers in commencement of lawsuit, discovery, settlement, trial, appeal, and collection of judgments.